hofstadter-io/hof-docs/content/code-generation/the-schemas/generator.md

 ##### Other

-`#HofGenerator` was left open so you can specify an other inputs for your users.
+`#HofGenerator` was left open so you can specify any other inputs for your users.
+This can be useful when you want more contextual inputs presented to the user or you want to transform the user input before passing into the template system.

-### Creator Fields
+### Generator Creator Fields

 ##### Out